|Nutritional Guidelines (per serving)|

 Pour one shot glass full of whiskey and fill a separate shot glass with pickle juice.

 Drink the whiskey, then quickly chase it with the pickle juice.

 The Irish Whiskey

 The key to making a great Pickleback really is in the whiskey.
 You can pour any Irish whiskey—or any other whiskey, for that matter—but it will not be the same as a shot of Jameson.
 Maybe it's this particular whiskey's woody sweetness or something else entirely.
-We really can't explain why, but Jameson creates the best tasting Pickleback.
+It's hard to explain why, but Jameson creates the best tasting pickleback.

 The Pickle Juice

 As stringent as you should be about the whiskey, there's no need to be picky about the pickle juice.
 The brine from any jar of pickles will work.
 Go ahead and pour from that commercially produced jar, or your favorite homemade pickles, the shot will be just as good either way.

 The pickle juice is also where you can have some fun.
 Bartenders around the country have played with a variety of pickle bases to great success.
 Some bars even stock up to 10 jars for this exact purpose.
 Try fruity brines, spicy brines or something in between to see which you like best.
 If you want to keep it authentic, McClure's is the brand of pickles Cunningham used and recommends.

 How Strong Is a Pickleback?

 Since you're not mixing the whiskey with the pickle juice, but chasing it, your pickleback is no different than a straight shot of whiskey.
 If you use Jameson, it will be an 80-proof shot (40 percent ABV).
 The pickle juice just adds more contents to your stomach, which may slow down drunkenness and help prevent a hangover (unless you overdo it, of course).